 While there are no recent changes or plans to change investment remittance policies to tighten or relax access to foreign exchange for investment remittances, commercial banks have enacted policies that limit access to foreign exchange due to national shortages, on guidance from the Ministry of Finance and the central bank.

 Although there are no official time limitations on remittances, timeliness of remittances depends on availability of foreign currency.

 Sovereign Wealth Funds

-The value of TT’s Heritage and Stabilization Fund the fund as of April 2020 is approximately $5.9 billion, but a $1.1 billion withdrawal to support coronavirus-related economic measures is pending.
+The value of TT’s sovereign wealth fund (SWF), the Heritage and Stabilization Fund, as of September 2021 is approximately $5.6 billion.
 The fund invests in U.S. short duration fixed income, U.S. core domestic fixed income, U.S. core domestic equities, and non-U.S. core international equities.

 The SWF follows the voluntary code of good practices known as the Santiago Principles.
-TT participates in the IMF-hosted International Working Group on Sovereign Wealth Funds.
+TT participates in the IMF-hosted International Working Group on SWFs.

 None of the SWF is invested domestically.
 There are no potentially negative ramifications for U.S. investors in the local market.

 TT has 55 SOEs comprised of 43 wholly owned companies, eight majority-owned, and four in which the government has a minority share.
 SOEs are in the energy, manufacturing, agriculture, tourism, financial services, transportation, and communication sectors.
 Information on the total assets of SOEs, total net income of SOEs and number of people employed by SOEs is not available.
 The Investments Division of the Ministry of Finance appoints directors to the boards of state enterprises, reportedly at the direction of the Minister of Finance.
 SOEs are often informally or explicitly obligated to consult with government officials before making major business decisions.
 According to TT’s constitution, the government is entitled to: